Randy de Puniet

-Randy de Puniet (born 14 February 1981) is a road racer of motorcycles from France.
-He competed in Grands Prix racing between 1998 and 2014, where he achieved five wins in the 250cc class.
+Randy de Puniet (born 14 February 1981), sometimes known by his initials RdP, is a French motorcycle road racer who competed in Grands Prix racing between 1998 and 2014, achieving five wins in the 250cc class.
 He also competed in the Superbike World Championship during the 2015 season with little success.
 He currently competes in the MotoE World Cup, aboard an Energica Ego Corsa.